Many teachers find it convenient to direct students to this website to access student materials associated with SERP products.

 - Four planes crashed on September 11.
 Circle the events in the timeline that tell about each plane crash.

-- Watch the video to hear a teacher explain more about cause and effect.
+Mini-lesson Video: More on cause and effect vimeo • download Workbook p.
+40: Cause and effect Part 2 - Watch the video to hear a teacher explain more about cause and effect.

 - Follow along on workbook p.
 40. Draw arrows connecting the causes with their effects.